UJWAL12369/nfhs5-district-clustering/README.md

 - `k = 6` was chosen via the elbow method (see the commented-out code in the script) rather than a fixed assumption — re-run that block if you'd like to re-validate the choice on updated data.
 - Cluster numbering (0–5) is arbitrary and can change between runs/seeds; always join on `Cluster_Name` or re-derive it if you change `random_state` or `k`.

-## License

-Add a license of your choice (MIT is a common default for research/analysis scripts like this).